holidayextras/holidayextras.github.com/_posts/2015-11-24-testing-for-accessibility.md

 The main international standard for the accessibility of Web content is [<cite><abbr title="Web Content Accessibility Guidelines">WCAG</abbr></cite> 2.0](http://www.w3.org/TR/WCAG20/), also known as <cite>ISO/IEC 40500:2012</cite>, published by <abbr title="World Wide Web Consortium">W3C</abbr>.
 While aimed primarily at Web content, [<cite><abbr title="Web Content Accessibility Guidelines">WCAG</abbr></cite> can also be applied to native mobile applications](http://www.w3.org/TR/mobile-accessibility-mapping/).
 It's against these guidelines that most developers and service providers evaluate their products.

-Accessibility is however much more than a box ticking exercise.
+Accessibility is, however, much more than a box ticking exercise.

 According to [AbilityNet](https://www.abilitynet.org.uk/advice-information/enation/travel-and-tourism-summer-july-2014) (2014) there are 12 million disabled people and 10 million people over 65 in the UK, with an estimated spending power of over £100<abbr title="billion">bn</abbr>.
 If you ignore accessibility, you ignore a huge group of customers and a lucrative market.

-Beyond the legal and commercial arguments, making digital products and services accessibile to everyone is simply _the right thing to do_.
+Beyond the legal and commercial arguments, making digital products and services accessible to everyone is simply _the right thing to do_.
 Everyone deserves to be included.

 ## Recognise the diversity

 When you think about accessibility, you probably imagine a blind person using a screen reader (a piece of software that speaks everything that appears on screen).
 That's understandable because visual impairment affects lots of people in one way or another and screen readers are one of the most ubiquitous forms of assistive technology, so it's easy for us to empathise.
-The big picture however is far more complex and diverse.
+The big picture, however, is far more complex and diverse.
 Just a few examples include:

 * Someone with colourblindness who has difficulty distinguishing between colours such as red and green;
 * A deaf person who relies on captions or transcripts for audio content;
 * Someone who has reduced dexterity and is unable to use a mouse;
 * Someone with photosensitive epilepsy who experiences seizures when exposed to certain flashing patterns;
-* A person with a learning disabilitiy like dyslexia who has trouble reading;
+* A person with a learning disability like dyslexia who has trouble reading;

 There are lots more examples in [An Alphabet of Accessibility Issues](https://the-pastry-box-project.net/anne-gibson/2014-july-31) and another great resource is the <abbr title="Web Accessibility Initiative">WAI</abbr>’s [How People with Disablities Use the Web](http://www.w3.org/WAI/intro/people-use-web/Overview.html) which provides more information about the problems that these people experience.

-If you have the opportunity, the best way to learn about accessibility is of course to spend time with the people in these groups and see for yourself the problems that they face.
+If you have the opportunity, the best way to learn about accessibility is, of course, to spend time with the people in these groups and see for yourself the problems that they face.

 ## Use tools but don't rely exclusively on automation